apollographql/apollo-server/docs/source/data/data-sources.md

 npm install apollo-datasource-rest
 ```

 To define a data source, extend the `RESTDataSource` class and implement the data fetching methods that your resolvers require.
 Your implementation of these methods can call on convenience methods built into the `RESTDataSource` class to perform HTTP requests, while making it easy to build up query parameters, parse JSON results, and handle errors.
+Please make sure to provide a non-null pathname as the first argument to `this.get` or other verbs.

 ```js
 const { RESTDataSource } = require('apollo-datasource-rest');